eprbell/rp2/docs/user_faq.md

 ### Can I Avoid Writing a Config File from Scratch?
 You can use [crypto_example.config](../config/crypto_example.config) as boilerplate and the [Input Files](input_files.md) document as reference.

+### What Tokens Does RP2 Support?
+The user adds the tokens to the `assets` field of the [config file](input_files.md#the-config-file): RP2 accepts as valid all the tokens present in this field.
+See also the question on [writing a config file from scratch](#can-i-avoid-writing-a-config-file-from-scratch).

 ### What if I Don't Have the Spot Price for Some Transactions?
 In some cases exchange reports miss spot price information.
 In such situations you can retrieve historical price data from [Yahoo](https://finance.yahoo.com/quote/BTC-USD/history/), [CoinMarketCap](https://coinmarketcap.com/currencies/bitcoin/historical-data/) and others.

 ### Is My Tax Report Browsable?
 The rp2_full_report output contains full tax computation details.
-Part of its contents are hyperlinked to enable browsing: in LibreOffice, CTRL-click (on Mac, Command-click) on a cell to jump to the target:
+Part of its contents are hyperlinked to enable browsing: in LibreOffice, CTRL-click (on Mac, Command-click) on a cell to jump to the target.
+The browsable elements are:
   * taxable events and acquired lots in the *cryptocurrency* Tax sheet are hyperlinked to their definition line in the *cryptocurrency* In-Out sheet;
   * summary lines in the Summary sheet are hyperlinked to the first line of the given year in the *cryptocurrency* Tax sheet.